redis/redis-doc/docs/reference/protocol-spec.md

     - /topics/protocol
 ---

-Redis clients use a protocol called **RESP** (REdis Serialization Protocol) to communicate with the Redis server.
+To communicate with the Redis server, Redis clients use a protocol called REdis Serialization Protocol (RESP).
-While the protocol was designed specifically for Redis, it can be used for other client-server software projects.
+While the protocol was designed specifically for Redis, you can use it for other client-server software projects.

 RESP is a compromise among the following considerations: